Winter Strategy

 Benefits to your practice

-• Participation and outcome payments for the practice (up to $7,500 excluding GST)
+- Participation payments for the practice (up to $7,500 excluding GST)

 Eligibility

-• be likely to benefit from participation in the program to reduce their risk of hospitalisation.
+- Be likely to benefit from participating in the program to reduce their risk of hospitalisation in 2025.

 GP Experience of their participation in Winter Strategy